trust-mfn-berlin/animals-as-objects/vault/theme.how-do-animals-end-up-in-the-zoo.md

 </figure>

-## Zoos between Pragmatism, Recreational Enterprise, and Strategies for Species Conservation
+## Zoos Between Pragmatism, Recreational Enterprise, and Strategies for Species Conservation

 The different sources of the animals determine the various acquisition strategies and handling requirements for the institutions in question.
 These include issues concerning preparation, the logistics around the acquisition, as well as the labour and financial resources required.
 In addition to the regulatory approvals needed, equipping an independent collecting or trapping expedition requires a major initial financial investment.
 An animal donated or borrowed for breeding purposes must be housed and maintained.
 For breeding in zoos, the necessary biological and veterinary know-how must be at hand and, above all, there must be sufficient space.
 This is needed for larger social groups.
 This was and is also true when zoos bought or buy live animals.
 These requirements necessitate further financial resources.
 Today, it is fair to assume that the animal species, and individual groups of a species, that a zoo chooses to keep are compatible with the institution’s larger husbandry, education, exhibition or research strategy.